spockframework/spock/docs/interaction_based_testing.rst

 Spies
 ~~~~~

-.. warning:: Think twice before using this feature.
-It might be better to change the design of your code.
+(Think twice before using this feature.
+It might be better to change the design of your code.)

 A *spy* is created with the ``MockingApi.Spy`` factory method::